-However, I need to explain this in some detail as there is an obvious but ignored anomaly that relates to flying!
+However, I need to explain this in some detail as there is an apparent but ignored anomaly that relates to flying!
 Despite all the statistics saying the opposite, flying is perceived as being dangerous and far more people have an issue with flying than with driving, in a car or motorcycle.
-Despite the fact that most people are aware that the real order of danger, is a motorcycle, the car then aeroplane?
-How often does a driver complete a safety check, prior to every journey?
-Prior to every flight, I performed an A check, this was to ensure that things like control surfaces - ailerons, elevator, rudder and trim – were working free and easy.
+Even though most people are aware that the actual order of danger, is a motorcycle, the car then aeroplane?
+How often does a driver complete a safety check, before every journey?
+Before every flight, I performed an A check, this was to ensure that things like control surfaces - ailerons, elevator, rudder and trim – were working freely and easily.
 I would also check the brakes, lights, oil, fuel, pitot heat and stall warning horn.
 As well as an overall inspection of the airframe and propeller surfaces.
 So, once all the checks were completed, I would be reasonably sure that the flight would go ahead without a hitch!
 And for me, it always did, thankfully!
 That said, I routinely practised emergency procedures, e.g. a simulated engine failure and since the planes I flew only had one engine, that was just common sense.
 Quite a few of the pilots I knew, however, did not do this, at least not regularly (proof that common sense, isn't very common)!

-As the flight progresses, we also know if it is safe to proceed, or if we should divert to an alternative landing site.
-Contingencies are prepared for e.g. emergencies and if necessary we can make an emergency landing, which could be a field or road if it is safe.
-As well as monitoring the engine systems and moving parts of the plane throughout the duration of the flight.
-When we land we do another round of checks prior to shutting down the plane; safety, safety, safety, all the way, all of the time!
+As the flight progresses, we also know if it is safe to proceed or if we should divert to an alternative landing site.
+Contingencies are preparede.g.. emergencies and if necessary we can make an emergency landing, which could be a field or road if it is safe.
+As well as monitoring the engine systems and moving parts of the plane throughout the flight.
+When we land we do another round of checks before shutting down the plane; safety, safety, safety, all the way, all of the time!

-So, make your plan and when you get blown off course by the wind of life, and you will, you will know about it sooner rather than later.
+So, make your plan so that, when you get blown off course by the wind of life, you will, you will know about it sooner rather than later.
 More importantly, YOU will have the knowledge and know-how to get back on track!